-Our School of Law has a reputation for high quality research and teaching.
+Our Department of Law and Criminology has a reputation for high quality research and teaching.
 Whilst studying Law at Royal Holloway you will explore the fundamental principles of justice, equity and equality within the framework of English and European law.
 This degree is for anyone looking to start a career in law, whether as a barrister or a solicitor, it is also for those who are interested in the legal system and the ways in which laws are made and upheld.
 You will be equipped with a wide range of transferable skills which are highly sought after by employers in a wide variety of fields.

 You will consider the different laws which apply to different legal problems within the legal system.
 This will enable to understand how the law regulates agreements between individuals and the relationship between the individual and the state.
 In addition to acquiring invaluable legal skills in research and oral presentation, you will have the opportunity to choose from a range of subjects in fields such as family law, medical law, company law and international law along with criminology options in terrorism, sentencing and penal policy and gender and crime.